Self-Employed 401(k): Getting Started

 - Customer Agreement and the Brokerage Commission and Fee schedules (PDF)

-- Fidelity cash reserves prospectus.
+- Fidelity Government Cash Reserves prospectus.
 This is the fund that will form the core account for Fidelity Retirement Plan brokerage accounts.
 Read the prospectus carefully before you invest or send money.

 - Self-Employed 401(k) account application